Codigami/gohaqd/README.md

 ```
 ## Flags:
 ```
-      --aws-region string   AWS Region for the SQS queue (default "us-east-1") -q, --queue-name string   queue name to use
-  -u, --url string          endpoint to send an HTTP POST request with contents of queue message in the body
+      --aws-region string     AWS Region for the SQS queue (default "us-east-1") -q, --queue-name string     queue name to use --sqs-endpoint string   SQS Endpoint for using with fake_sqs -u, --url string            endpoint to send an HTTP POST request with contents of queue message in the body
 ```